Sony A7R II versus Nikon D810

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R II provides a higher video resolution than the D810.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R II provides a higher video resolution than the D810.
 It can shoot video footage at 4K/30p, while the Nikon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R II has an electronic viewfinder (2400k dots), while the D810 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Sony A7R II and Nikon D810 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Sony A7R II and Nikon D810 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A7R II (⇒ rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|